The Women’s History Institute of Historic Hudson Valley Summer Research Fellowship

 Historic Hudson Valley (HHV) is a not-for-profit organization focused on education and American history.
 We welcome more than 300,000 visitors annually to our five sites for public tours, school programs, seasonal festivals, and popular events.
 All of our programming is based in the rich history of the Hudson Valley.

 The Library of Historic Hudson Valley offers a broad spectrum of research material related to the cultural and historical significance of the Hudson River Valley.
-The general book collection consists of more than 15,000 titles.
+The general book collection consists of more than 17,000 titles.
 Subject areas include (but are not limited to) early African American history, agriculture, American 18th– and 19th-century culture, art, architecture, biography, cooking, decorative arts, the history of science and technology, social and political history, textiles, women’s history, and the works of Washington Irving.

-• Handwritten and multi-generational receipt books, including inventories of household goods, guides to daily and celebratory foods, and home medical remedies from the 18th and 19th centuries
+• Handwritten and multi-generational receipt books, including inventories of household goods, guides to daily and celebratory foods, and home medical remedies from the 18th and 19th centuries – a true view into the substance, care and celebrations of two hundred years.

-The Library supports Historic Hudson Valley’s mission to restore, preserve, interpret and promote for the public benefit and enjoyment historic landmarks of national significance within the Hudson River Valley.
+The Library supports Historic Hudson Valley’s mission to restore, preserve, interpret, and promote for the public benefit and enjoyment historic landmarks of national significance within the Hudson River Valley.
 It does this through reference, research, and the dissemination of information and materials for educational and programmatic endeavors.

-Library hours are Monday-Friday, 9 am to 5 pm.
+Library hours are Monday-Friday, 9am to 5pm.
 The Library’s electronic book catalog is accessible on HHV’s website and on Worldcat.
 And the Hoffman Family Collection Finding Aid can be accessed here.

 The Institute: